zzossig/hugo-theme-zzo/README.md

 And we are good to go.

+4. Additionally, if you want to use a future date for the talks page, you need more things to do.

+    - add config variable named `buildFuture` at root/config/_default/config.toml

+    ```toml
+    ...
+    buildFuture = true
+    ...
+    ```

+    - add publishDate front matter to your md file at root/content/talks/myLinks.md

+    ```yaml
+    ---
+    title:
+    date:
+    publishDate: 2020-02-20
+    ...
+    ---
+    ...
+    ```

 ## Multi Language

 The default language of this theme is English.
 If you want to use another language, follow these steps